bbolli/tumblr-utils/tumblr_backup.md

 If an image is already backed up, it is not downloaded again.
 If an image is re-uploaded/edited, the old image is kept in the backup, but no post links to it.
 The format of the image file names can be selected with the `-I` option.

+With option `-e`, IPTC keyword tags can be added to image files.
+There are three possibilities:

+1. `-e kw1,kw2` adds the post's tags plus `kw1` and `kw2` as keywords
+2. `-e ''` adds just the post's tags
+3. `-e -` removes all keywords from the image

 In incremental backup mode, `tumblr_backup` saves only posts that have higher ids than the highest id saved locally.
 Note that posts that are edited after